HTTPArchive/almanac.httparchive.org/src/content/en/2021/third-parties.md

 ### Caveats

 - All data presented here is based on a non-interactive, cold load.
 These values could start to look quite different after user interaction.
-- The pages are tested from servers in the US with no cookies set, so third-parties requested after opt-in are not included.
+- The pages are tested from servers in the US with no cookies set, so third parties requested after opt-in are not included.
 This will especially affect pages hosted and predominantly served to countries in scope for the <a href="https://en.wikipedia.org/wiki/General_Data_Protection_Regulation">General Data Protection Regulation</a>, or other similar legislation.
 - Only the home pages are tested.
 Other pages may have different third-party requirements.
 - Some of the lesser-used third-party domains are grouped into the _unknown_ category.
-As part of this analysis we submitted more categories for the top-used domains to improve the third-party-web dataset.
+As part of this analysis, we submitted more categories for the top-used domains to improve the third-party-web dataset.

 Learn more about our [methodology](./methodology).